 The type of API document to be imported or linked should be Swagger or Open API.

-The image containing the API creation settings in Import Spec type is given below:
+The picture below shows the API creation with Import Spec type settings:

 The fields used for the definition of the Mock API are shown in the table below.

 It is the creating type of the Mock API.
 It is done by uploading Blank and Spec file.

 |It is the name given to the API by the user.
 This name appears in interfaces.|

 It is the optional definition of the API.

 |Generate CRUD Operations||It is selected if it is desired to create ready-made methods/endpoints in GET, POST, PUT and DELETE types for Mock API.|